60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Previously unreleased demo recordings from this period (1969-1970) were released on the Kissing Spell label as "The Virgin Prophet".

-In 1971 Pat Morris left and was replaced by Frank Boylan (bass, ex Creatures) and William Murray (drums), from Glasgow, who'd played with Kevin Ayers.
-With a proper rhythm section their music became more robust.
-They relocated to London but continued to play gigs in Ireland including several notable festivals such as The Headland Festival at the RDS (Alan Price, Georgie Fame, Arthur Brown's Kingdom Come) and the Wexford Festival (Fairport Convention, Tír na nÓg) and played support to Genesis, Thin Lizzy (also managed by Ted Carroll), Donovan and Steeleye Span (at the National Stadium, Dublin on June 26) among others.
+In 1971 Pat Morris left and was replaced by Frank Boylan (ex Creatures) on bass and drummer William Murray.
+Murray was from Glasgow and had previously played with Kevin Ayers.
+Pat Morris later turned up in Under River.
+With a proper rhythm section underpinning it, the music became more robust.
+The band relocated to London but continued to play regular gigs in Ireland including several notable festivals such as The 1971 Headland Festival at the RDS (Alan Price, Georgie Fame, Arthur Brown's Kingdom Come) and the 1971 Wexford Festival (Fairport Convention, Tír na nÓg) and played support to Genesis, Thin Lizzy (also managed by Ted Carroll), Donovan and Steeleye Span (at the National Stadium, Dublin on June 26 1971) among others.

-For some reason it was poorly received in some circles on it's release, something that seems incredible now.
-The reviewer in the NME was so incredulous at its contents that he referred to it as a tax loss (reputedly! haven't actually seen this for myself).
-For whatever reason it simply did not sell and despite Ted Carroll's efforts the band didn't make much headway.
-Frank Boylan returned to Dublin.
-His replacement was Steve Borrill (ex-Spirogyra, another folkrock band who made little headway though they did manage to record three LPs).
+Despite Ted Carroll's efforts the band weren't making much headway.
+Following the disappointing reaction to the album, Frank Boylan left the band and returned to Dublin.
+His replacement was Steve Borrill of Spirogyra, another folkrock band who made little headway though they did manage to record three LPs.
 Mellow Candle changed their name to Grace Before Space around October 1972 and continued into 1973 before finally disbanding.

-Clodagh Simonds turned up on Thin Lizzy's Shades of a Blue Orphanage (1972), and appears on Mike Oldfield's Hergest Ridge (1974), Ommadawn (1975) and Amarok (1990), and Jade Warriors' Kites (1976) but otherwise seemed to disappear until a solo CD in 1997: "Six Elementary Songs", recorded in 1996, released on the Japanese Evangel label.
+Clodagh Simonds turned up on Thin Lizzy's Shades of a Blue Orphanage (1972), and appears on Mike Oldfield's Hergest Ridge (1974), Ommadawn (1975) and Amarok (1990) albums, as well as Jade Warriors' Kites (1976).
+I've read that she worked for Richard Branson/Virgin Records, including the US office of Virgin in New York in the early 80s where she and William Murray formed a band called The Same who were unrecorded.
+Otherwise she seemed to disappear until a solo CD appeared in 1997.
+"Six Elementary Songs" was recorded a year earlier in 1996 and released on the Japanese Evangel label.
 Since then she's made guest appearances on several recordings (including Current 93) and began her own project Fovea Hex.

-Alison & David Williams moved to South Africa where they recorded as Flibberigibbet and David worked for the South African Broadcading Service.
+Alison & David Williams moved to South Africa where David worked for the South African Broadcading Service.
+They recorded as Flibberigibbet.
 Both were very active in the local scene.
 Alison has continued to perform with various groups and recorded sporadically.
 See her website for full details.

-Frank Boylan joined with the Gary Moore Band, a trio with drummer Pearse Kelly.
-They did two mini tours in the UK in 1972 (in May & July).
-Frank appears on some tracks on the Grinding Stone LP (CBS Records, 1973), the rest featuring his replacement John Curtis, who joined the band in 1973.
+Frank Boylan joined the Gary Moore Band, a trio with drummer Pearse Kelly.
+They did two mini tours in the UK in May and July 1972.
+Frank appears on some tracks on the Grinding Stone LP (CBS Records, 1973).
+The rest feature his replacement John Curtis, who joined during 1973.
 In September 1973 Frank was reportedly collaborating in new group with Philip Donnelly.
 He later became interested in computers.
 He's played on and off with several Dublin bands, including the recently reformed Creatures.

 William Murray did session work for several artists including Sandy Denny and Richard & Linda Thompson.
 In the 80s while working for Virgin Records he and Clodagh Simonds formed a band called The Same who were popular in New York but never recorded.
 While in New York Murray began a successful career as a fashion photographer.
 He died in Ireland in 1998.